bvillasen/blog/_posts/2018-11-10-nyx_comparison_hydro.md

 ### Updated DM-ONLY power spectrum:

-The gravitational constant was different from the one on in Nyx at the 5th digit, this are the new results, max error are 0.25%
+The gravitational constant was different from the one in Nyx at the 5th digit, this are the new results, max differences are 0.25%

 <img src="{{ site.url }}assets/images/power_dm_nyx_256_1.png">